sam-leprozo/Final-Project-Mini-Party-Games/status.md

 #### What problems, if any, have you encountered?

-I have mainly run into sintax errors from typos.
-Luckily the coding part isn't too crazy with the help of the resources from Discord.
-It is just very time consuming.
+I have mainly run into syntax errors from typos and because a lot of the available resources for Unity are for C+ script.
+The syntax difference is a little confusing because python seems more straight forward.